usnistgov/mobile-threat-catalogue/.github/issue_template.md

 With as much detail as possible, what change should be made.

 **Justification**:
 Provide reasoning as to why the proposed change is necessary.
-For technical comments, references to supporting sources is encouraged.
+For technical comments, providing references to supporting sources is encouraged.

 New Threat